 8. Take the time to process your own emotions about how you've experienced parents being "in charge."

 For instance, if your parents were very strict, you may fear that you're not in charge unless you're controlling your child's every move.
 Or maybe you

-want to repeat that pattern, so you don't set limits at all.
+don't want to repeat that pattern, so you don't set limits at all.
 That doesn't help your kids.
 (See What's Wrong with Permissive Parenting?)
 And most likely, you'll end up yelling when things finally get out of hand.

-push us to our limits.
+Kids without limits always push us to our limits.

-If, instead of getting hijacked by our own childhoods, we can let ourselves feel all those childhood emotions of how alone we felt, how hurt, how sad .... they
+If, instead of getting hijacked by our own childhoods, we can let ourselves feel all those old emotions of how alone we felt, how hurt, how sad .... they

 no longer control us.
 We won't go into fight or flight when our kids are upset.
 We're free to set limits and guide our child with empathy.
 When

 we lose it, we can ditch the guilt, step up our self-care, and reconnect with our child.

-Letting kids just do what they want wouldn't be good for them, or for us.
+Letting kids do whatever they want wouldn't be good for them, or for us.
 But the wonderful thing about empathic limits is that they help kids WANT

 So you get to be more peaceful.